bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Path

 - Path is a string that shows the way of reaching the value that is invalid.
+  - "The way" means which members need to be traversed through in order to reach the particular value.
   - Example; `Author.Email` path describes that value of `Email` that is inside `Author`.
-- Path contains segments, each one stands for one property that the validation context needs to enter in order to reach the value.
+- Path contains segments, each one stands for one member that the validation context needs to enter in order to reach the value.
   - Path segments are separated with `.` (dot character).
   - [Member](#member) which is the way of stepping into the nested level uses the member's name as a segment.